What to Know About The Common Black College Application

-Want to apply to some great Historically Black Universities (HBCUs) across the country while cutting down on application costs?
+Want to apply to some great Historically Black Colleges & Universities (HBCUs) without the expensive application fees?
 Use the Common Black College Application (CBCA) !
 Here’s everything you need to know about applying to college with the CBCA.

 What is the Common Black College Application?

-The Common Black College Application (CBCA) is an affordable college application that can be used to apply to 65 HBCUs in the U.S - all at once.
-This is a great option for students who want to apply to a variety of different colleges while cutting down on traditionally high college application fees.
+The Common Black College Application is an affordable college application that can be used to apply to multiple HBCUs across the country - all at once.
+Using this application is a great option for students who want to apply to HBCUs while cutting down on traditionally high college application costs.

 What do I need to apply?